-In terms of the former, my research includes in-depth interviews and lengthy survey questionnaires with over 800 respondents in the 1990s and nearly 1500 in the 2000s.
-The results of this research are summarized in my book, CREDIT CARD NATION: America's Dangerous Addiction to Consumer Credit (Basic Books, 2001) and a forthcoming series of research articles.
-More recently, I completed a book length report sponsored by LendingTree.com, LIVING WITH DEBT (2005), which examined changing attitudes and behaviors toward consumer credit and debt over six specific life-cycle phases through a series of 12 focus groups with nearly 150 people.
+In terms of the former, my research includes in-depth interviews and lengthy survey questionnaires with over 800 respondents in the 1990s and nearly 1500 in the The results of this research are summarized in my book, CREDIT CARD NATION: America's Dangerous Addiction to Consumer Credit (Basic Books, 2001) and a forthcoming series of research articles.
+More recently, I completed a book-length monograph sponsored by LendingTree.com, LIVING WITH DEBT (2005), which examined changing attitudes and behaviors toward consumer credit and debt over six specific life-cycle phases through a series of 12 focus groups with nearly 150 people.
 Furthermore, I have been studying the global expansion of deregulated consumer financial services with particular attention to comparative governmental policies that enforce consumer rights in Europe, Asia, and Latin America.
 My next book, GIVE YOURSELF CREDIT (Alta Mira/Taylor Publishers, 2007, presents an updated analysis of the deregulation of the credit card industry, major public policy issues, and practical guidance for consumers for more prudent use of consumer credit.
-These interests in public policy and financial literacy have inspired the development of my own internet-based financial literacy/education programs www.creditcardnation.com.
-In addition, I have collaborated on the development of a documentary, IN DEBT WE TRUST: America Before the Bubble Bursts, that examines the impact of the deregulation of consumer financial services (especially credit cards) on different economic groups in American society.
-In association with the national release of the movie, RIT's Center for Consumer Financial Services is organizing a "Fair and Responsible Lending" campaign that seeks to promote consumer friendly lending policies with banks and enhanced personal financial literacy/awareness skills among consumers.
+These interests in public policy and financial literacy have inspired the development of my own internetbased financial literacy/education programs at www.creditcardnation.com.